Technomatix/moodle-plus/README.md

 - [ ] Don't show 'done' items for which the due date is in the past
 - [ ] Add new item
 - [ ] Behat with Docker
+- [ ] PHP Code Sniffer with Docker
 - [ ] Theme based on [Boost](https://docs.moodle.org/32/en/Boost_theme)

 ## Build Docker images and run Docker containers